co1ncidence/co1ncidence.github.io/mysite/content/posts/my-workflow.md

 Sat/19 03:48: Finish shell scripting course
 ```

-Putting the notes in HTML format also allows me to easily, and visually, comment out entries that I have marked as done.
+Putting the notes in HTML (or markdown, if you prefer that) format also allows me to easily, and visually, comment out entries that I have marked as done.
 And by using the fantastic `vim-commentary` plugin, this is as simple as pressing `gcc` on a line.
 To supplement this, I have aliases to quickly access this notes file as well as one to reveal only the undone entries of it.
 The simplicity of this setup allows for almost infinite extensibility.
 So, in theory, **I should be able to adapt this "semi-workflow" to just about any situation.**

 ## My Workflow and School